Above – Joan Winfield in 1942. Press photo, source unknown, in the author’s collection.

 This is probably because she found interests beyond acting.
 She became a US citizen and married Hollywood writer – director – producer John Meredyth Lucas (son of director Wilfred Lucas and Bess Meredyth) in 1951.
 They had met on the set of the wartime drama “The Gorilla Man,” in 1943.
 Together they raised three children and Joan increasingly worked for charitable causes, continuing to take small film parts until 1957.

-Hotham St East Melbourne in 2018.
-The old MacGillicuddy home, now a private residence again, looks out on this streetscape that has changed little in 90 years.
+Hotham St East Melbourne in 2020.
+The old MacGillicuddy home, the grey building on the right and now a private residence again, looks out on this streetscape that has changed little in 90 years.
 Author’s collection

 Joan returned to Australia in 1959, while John was directing and writing scripts for the TV series Whiplash, an Australian “western” starring Peter Graves.
 They visited the beautiful MacGillicuddy home in Hotham Street, East Melbourne.
 Much to her horror, it had become a scruffy boarding house.
 But her old school nearby, Catholic Ladies College, was still operating and some of the nuns who taught Joan were there to greet her.
 In his autobiography, John recalled being deeply moved by the welcome given to his wife in the school’s best parlour.
 Sister Bernard held Joan’s hand for the entire visit and recounted what had happened to her classmates and all of the nuns.